OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 These two lines are all it takes to record the state of the problem as the optimizer progresses.
 We initialize a `SqliteRecorder` by passing it a `filename` argument.
 This recorder indirectly uses Python's `sqlite3` module to store the data generated.
-In this case, `sqlite3` will open a file named 'paraboloid' to use as a back-end.
-Note that depending on your operating system and version of Python, the actual file generated may have a different name (e.g. paraboloid.db), but `sqlite3` will be able to open the correct file.
+In this case, `sqlite3` will open a database file named 'paraboloid' to use as a back-end.
 Actually, OpenMDAO's `SqliteRecorder` makes use of the `sqlitedict module <https://pypi.python.org/pypi/sqlitedict>`_ because it has a simple, Pythonic dict-like interface to Python’s sqlite3 database.